Rack-Aware MSR Codes with Linear Field Size and Smaller Sub-Packetization for Tolerating Multiple Erasures

 Specifically the main results can be summarized as follows. \begin{itemize} \item We construct our first family of rack-aware MSR codes, i.e., Theorem \ref{th1}, which have the optimal repair bandwidth when $1\leq h\leq u-v$ and asymptotically optimal repair bandwidth when $u-v+1\leq h\leq u$.
-In addition, the field size is linear in $n$, the sub-packetization is exponential in $\lceil\bar{n}/\bar{s}\rceil$, and our new codes have the optimal access when $h=u-v$.
+In addition, the field size is linear in $n$, the sub-packetization is exponential in $\lceil\bar{n}/\bar{s}\rceil$, and our array codes have the optimal access when $h=u-v$.

 \item Inspired by our first construction, we obtain our second family of rack-aware MSR codes, i.e., Theorem \ref{th2}, which also have the optimal repair bandwidth for $1\leq h\leq u-v$ and asymptotically optimal repair bandwidth for $u-v+1\leq h\leq u$.
 In addition, the field size is linear in $n$ and the sub-packetization is exponential in $\lceil\bar{n}/(\bar{s}+1)\rceil$. \end{itemize}